Home > Europe > Belgium > One Day in Bruges, Belgium

 Church of Our Lady

-During my day in Bruges, I visited several churches, the first being the Church of Our Lady.
-This stunning Gothic church dates back to the 13th century and is home to one of Bruges’ most famous artworks—Michelangelo’s marble sculpture of Madonna and Child.
-This masterpiece, created in the early 16th century, is one of the few Michelangelo sculptures found outside Italy.
+During my day trip to Bruges, I visited several churches, the first being the Church of Our Lady.
+This impressive Gothic church dates back to the 13th century and is home to one of Bruges’ most famous works of art: Michelangelo’s Madonna and Child.

-Another highlight of my day in Bruges was the Stations of the Cross exhibit.
+Another highlight for me was the Stations of the Cross exhibit.
 The miniature depictions of Christ’s journey to the crucifixion were incredibly detailed and moving.
-They reminded me of my visit to the actual Stations of the Cross in Jerusalem, making for a meaningful connection between the two sites.
+They also reminded me of my visit to the actual Stations of the Cross in Jerusalem, which made the experience more meaningful.

 Inside the Church of Our Lady - Bruges, Belgium